Labor Supply under Temporary Wage Increases: Evidence from a Randomized Field Experiment: Abstract

 \section{Abstract}

 We conduct a pre-registered randomized controlled trial to test for income targeting in labor supply decisions among sellers of a Swedish street paper.
-These workers face liquidity constraints, high income volatility, and discretion over hours.
+Unlike most workers, these sellers choose their own hours and face severe liquidity constraints and volatile incomes.
 Treated individuals received a 25 percent bonus per copy sold for the duration of an issue, simulating an increase in earnings potential.
-Treated sellers sold more papers, worked longer hours, and took fewer days off.
+Consistent with standard labor supply theory, they sold more papers and, by our measures, worked longer hours and took fewer days off.
 These findings contrast with studies on intertemporal labor supply that find small substitution effects.
-Notably, when we apply strategies similar to observational studies, we recover patterns consistent with income targeting.